Parent guide

 Topic past papers

-Use past-paper questions sorted by topic, not full papers yet.
-The aim is to retrain the method in real exam wording, without time pressure flattening every error into "I ran out of time".
+Switch to past-paper questions sorted by topic, not full papers yet.
+The aim is to build the method in real exam wording.
+Time pressure comes later.
+Right now, an error should tell you something about the method, not just "I rushed."

 • Pick five questions per topic, mark immediately, re-attempt wrong ones.